davanstrien/ImageIN/README.md

 | [ImageIN/IA_loaded](https://huggingface.co/datasets/ImageIN/IA_loaded)                                                                                   | This is a subset of `ImageIN/IA_unlabelled` where images have been loaded into the dataset from their URLs.
 This is done to avoid having to rerun this step when developing/applying labelling functions                                                                                                                                                                                                     |
 |[ImageIN/unlabelled_IA_with_snorkel_labels](https://huggingface.co/datasets/ImageIN/unlabelled_IA_with_snorkel_labels)                                                                                    | This dataset contains the data from `ImageIN/IA_loaded` with weak labels applied using [Snorkel](https://github.com/snorkel-team/snorkel) (see below for more details)                                                                                                                                                                                                            |

+You can read more about the data workflow [here](https://github.com/davanstrien/ImageIN/tree/main/notebooks/)

 ### Approach and tools used